 Whether you grow your own, or are buying from your local farmer, using corn in recipes (especially this Chicken and Corn Skillet) is a delight.
 You can make corn on the cob recipes, or cut the corn off the cob and cook it, which is what we’re going to do today.

-Easy Chicken and Corn Skillet Recipe
+One-Pot Chicken and Corn Skillet

 This chicken and corn skillet recipe is a simple one-pot dish that simmers in bacon fat to caramelize the corn, with a rich cream sauce.